Forget marketing, start collaborating and start winning

 It would be the same as paying for magazine advertising and dumping the magazines before they were delivered.

-It’s not all doom and gloom - there are some fundamental, yet simple activities that can help build your brand, put you on the right track to get the most from being on-line, and make your sales team extremely happy.
+But it’s not all doom and gloom - there are some fundamental, yet simple activities that can help build your brand, put you on the right track to get the most from being on-line, and make your sales team extremely happy.

-If you believe that marketing is astronomically expensive then you, along with most other business owners will shy away from entertaining any marketing sales pitch.
+If you believe that marketing is astronomically expensive then you, along with most other business owners, will shy away from entertaining any marketing sales pitch.
 However, marketing is supposed to help you make money, not waste it, so it may be time to re-evaluate your approach or view of marketing.

 Why you should collaborate in business

-The amount of work and effort that goes in to small business marketing is immense.
+The amount of work and effort that goes into small business marketing is immense.
 You pretty much have to do all the work yourself so there's a double-whammy!
 You have to gather all the names and addresses, store them in a database or CRM, then create a mailing message of some sort and then ensure it gets sent out.
-Not once, but up to thirty times, because a single marketing communication is a drop in the ocean – I mentioned "marketing touches" earlier.
+Not once, but up to thirty times, because a single marketing communication is a drop in the ocean – I mentioned 'marketing touches' earlier.

 There are many benefits of joint venture strategies, starting with the following: